 Right now, there are three categories of wheelsets in Zwift:

-- Gravel: includes the “Zwift Gravel” wheelset plus some name-brand wheels which (oddly) perform better on dirt than the Zwift Gravel wheels
+- Gravel: includes the “Zwift Gravel” wheelset plus some name-brand wheels.
+All gravel wheels perform the same on Zwift.

 - Mountain: includes only the “Zwift Mountain” wheelset